BonsaiDen/JavaScript-Garden/doc/en/object/prototype.md

 ## The Prototype

-JavaScript does not feature a classical inheritance model, instead it uses a *prototypal* one.
+JavaScript does not feature a classical inheritance model; instead, it uses a *prototypal* one.

 While this is often considered to be one of JavaScript's weaknesses, the prototypal inheritance model is in fact more powerful than the classic model.
-It is for example fairly trivial to build a classic model on top of it, while the other way around is a far more difficult task.
+It is, for example, fairly trivial to build a classic model on top of it, while the other way around is a far more difficult task.

 Due to the fact that JavaScript is basically the only widely used language that